pabloUrizar/Labos_IST/Labo4/README.md

     ]
 }
 ```

-Here is what we can state in the `DeveloperGroupPolicy` :
+Here is what we can state in the `DeveloperGroupPolicy` given :
 - There isn't anything related to EC2
 - The `iam:GetAccountSummary` is not present in the policy
 - There are no object-related actions granted to S3 (GetObject, PutObject, DeleteObject, etc.)